thealexcons/TextToImage/README.md

-# TextToImage
+# Text to Image Converter
-Simple text to image converter command line application
+Simple text to image converter command line application written in Go

 ### Installation
 You can get this package using the `go get` command: